די ראָזעווע פּאַווע (pink peacock) is a queer, yiddish, anarchist vegan community café opening in the southside of glasgow.

 - tell us about any scottish grants relating to jewishness, queerness, food banks, and minority languages — get in touch via our contact page

-- invest in us or send us some cash via paypal!
+- support us on patreon or send us some cash via paypal!

 to keep up to date with our progress, sign up for our newsletter (we’ll send you an email about once a month) or follow us on social media.